ISCHEMIC STROKE / ACUTE THERAPY

 • always exclude isodense SDH ⇒ high risk of bleeding complications!!

-• if there is no clear suspicion of mimics or head trauma, then IVT is more likely to be performed (ESO guidelines 2021)
+• if there is no clear suspicion of mimics or head trauma, IVT is more likely to be performed (ESO guidelines 2021)

 • according to a meta-analysis of the WAKE-UP, EXTEND, THAWS, and ECASS-4 trials, IVT indicated by advanced imaging is safe and effective [Thomalla, 2020]

-• DWI/FLAIR mismatch – DWI lesion < 1/3 of MCA territory + negative FLAIR – meets the WAKE-UP trial criteria (AHA/ASA 2019 IIa/B-R) (ESO 2021)
+• DWI/FLAIR mismatch – DWI lesion < 1/3 of MCA territory + negative FLAIR – meets WAKE-UP trial criteria (AHA/ASA 2019 IIa/B-R) (ESO 2021)

 • this section applies to

-• TIA (NIHSS 0)
+• transient ischemic attack (NIHSS 0)

 • minor stroke (NIHSS 1-4)

-• rapidly improving stroke – NIHSS improvement of ≥ 4 points
+• rapidly improving stroke (NIHSS improvement of ≥ 4 points)

 • special syndromes (hemianopsia, Gerstmann syndrome, posterior circulation stroke, monocular blindness due to CRAO)